ansible-collections/ibm_zos_core/docs/source/supplementary.rst

 read, copied, and transferred from a USS file or a data set.
 Encoding is managed by setting the source and destination character set options within the modules.

-A character set is an element of internationalization that maps and translates an alphabet or characters that are used in a particular language.
+A character set is an element of internationalization that defines how an alphabet or characters are represented in a particular language.
 A character set is made up of a series of code points or the numeric representation of a character.
 For example, the code point for the letter A in international EBCDIC is 0xC1.